lornasw93/nudity-filter/README.md

 - (Renamed project after changes to nudity-filter)
 - Blur instead of black rectangles
 - By folder instead of per single file
-- Result classes are exported as a JSON file (per flagged image)
+- Result classes are exported as single JSON file

 Also to note: